 Alec Toku Whiting

-Alec Toku Whiting is a composer, improviser, and multi-instrumentalist based in Providence, Rhode Island.
+Alec Toku Whiting is a composer, improviser, multi-instrumentalist, and programmer from Yokohama, Japan, currently based in York, England.
 He makes music on the koto, electronic instruments, and the computer.
 His work results from the investigation and synthesis of abstract formal processes and intuitive structures in pursuit of a multiplicitous musical event.

-Alec holds a BM in Contemporary Improvisation from New England Conservatory where he studied composition with Stratis Minakakis and Anthony Coleman.
+Alec is currently pursuing an MSc in Audio and Music Technology at University of York, where he hosts the experimental music focused show Orphic Transmissions on University Radio York.
+Alec holds a Graduate Certificate in Programming from Harvard Extension School (where he later worked as a Teaching Fellow), and a BM in Contemporary Improvisation with a minor in Music Theory from New England Conservatory of Music.
+While at NEC, he studied composition with Stratis Minakakis and Anthony Coleman.
 Other teachers have included Joe Morris, Carla Kihlstedt, and Curt Patterson.